irvins/tpl_befe_docker_gae/README.md

 # Frontend
 * app.yaml for deploying to GCP

-* edit Dockerfile to update local backend url:port
+Then edit the docker-compose file to set the local ports you will use (incase multiple instances increment the port numbers)

 Once the proper files are included in a terminal window from the root of the project (where the docker-compose.yml) is, simply do a: